marshjaja/MarkDownYoda/README.md

 <h3>We welcome contributions from the community!</h3>
 To contribute, follow these steps:

-1. Fork the repository. <br>
+1. Fork the Project
-2. Create a new branch: git checkout -b my-new-feature <br>
+2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
-3. Make your changes and commit them: git commit -am 'Add some feature'<br>
+3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push the branch: git push origin my-new-feature <br>
+4. Push to the Branch (`git push origin feature/AmazingFeature`)
-5. Submit a pull request detailing your changes. <br>
+5. Open a Pull Request
 ---

 ## 👥Contributors